Factors That Shape Decisions and Three Approaches

 Escalation of commitment

-This is the sunk-cost fallacy in another name.
+Escalation of commitment is driven by the sunk-cost fallacy: the tendency to weigh what has already been spent rather than what will happen next.
 A school that has invested heavily in a programme is reluctant to cancel it, even when the programme is failing.
 The investment becomes a reason to keep going, even though the investment is gone regardless of what happens next.

 A useful mental tool: when reviewing an ongoing programme, ask “if I were starting today, with what I know now, would I launch this programme?”
 If the answer is no, the right move may be to stop, regardless of how much has been spent.